Aleksandra Samusenko: Spanish Civil War

 In his 1975 book, the Russian author Y.A.
 Zhukov wrote that Samusenko was a veteran of the Spanish Civil War of 1936–1939, although Garin discounted this rumor in Tsvety na tankakh.
 According to Garin, it came from a soldier named Balandin, who told battalion commander Zhukov that Samusenko had fought in Spain:My [Balandin's] submachine gunner Kolka... approached her and said: "[...]
 I saw you already under Huesca... ¡No pasarán!"
 And she replies: "I don't remember you" [...]

 Zhukov then asked why she concealed her service and Balandin replied that he did not know, "but for some reason many don't want to reveal that they fought in Spain".
 Garin, however, further cites Samusenko's boyfriend Mindlin, who later said that "she has never been there".

+Death

+Samusenko died on 3rd March, 1945 at the age of 22 or 23.
+Samusenko died from wounds in the then-German village of Zülzefitz (70 km from Szczecin) during the East Pomeranian Offensive.
+There are two versions of the circumstances of her death.
+According to World War II veteran Pyotr Demidov, she was crushed under the tracks of a Soviet tank whose driver could not see the accompanying people in the darkness.
+According to another version, it was a German self-propelled artillery vehicle.
+She was buried in Labes, today in Poland, near the monument to William I.